Cambis/silverstripe-rector/README.md

     ]);
 ```

-## Autoloading issues 🤖
+## Common issues 😢

-You may run into some issues with composer autoloading while running rector.
+You may run into some issues while running rector.
 If you do, hopefully you will find one of the following examples useful.

 ### Issue with the Rector autoloader